mvdnbrk/robin/README.md

 Option B: Laptop with SoundSwitch + Control One
 - Connect Control One to the laptop via USB.
 In SoundSwitch, verify Control One is detected (and set as the DMX interface if using its outputs).
-- If not using Control One DMX outputs, select your USB DMX or wireless interface in preferences.
+ - If not using Control One DMX outputs, select your USB DMX interface in preferences.
 - Open your show project, confirm fixtures are patched/profiled, and addresses match hardware.
 - Use Control One pads/encoders:
   - Autoloops: trigger and adjust intensity/color/movement banks